 - Send soap and hand sanitizer: Washing hands is always important with a newborn but now it will be critical.
 Good soap for washing pump parts before sterilization is helpful too.

 - Video chat often: Be available for calls and video chats!
 This can be a stressful time and getting to see a friendly face will make a world of difference in feeling calmer.

 - Find time to exercise: Schedule virtual yoga or light stretching time together.
 If your pregnant pal isn’t in a place where she can get out to walk safely to keep moving, doing some appropriate exercise inside will really help her feel good.

 - Help with research: Offer to help do research on items like strollers, breastfeeding pillows and high chairs.
 It’s easy to feel overwhelmed and having someone to help you sift through what’s good and what’s not makes a huge difference.
 Putting everything into a spreadsheet is a great way to keep track.

 After the Baby Arrives

 - Don’t send anything to the hospital.
-It’s tough to not send balloons, flowers or food, but hospitals want as little as possible coming in from the outside world.
+It’s tough to not send balloons, flowers or food, but hospitals still want as little as possible coming in from the outside world.

 - Don’t pressure them to visit.
 Even if you feel you are totally well and have been in self-isolation for 14 days or more, be understanding that new parents will want to be as cautious as possible about seeing people.